 Aggressive traction of FG playing surfaces is made possible by the precisely positioned chevron-shaped studs underneath.
 There are seven studs in the front that slice through the ground for excellent acceleration.
 Four studs are placed in the rear to aid in braking and deceleration.

 Unlike its predecessors where the Nike All Conditions Control (ACC) technology is applied on top of the upper material, the ACC is embedded directly into the yarns of the Flyknit prior to knitting.
-This results in a thinner and more flexible football shoe while still allowing it to perform even in wet conditions.
+This results in a thinner and more flexible soccer shoe while still allowing it to perform even in wet conditions.

 The updated Nike Swoosh design found in the forefoot is not without a performance benefit.
 It has a textured matte finish that enhances control of the ball while sprinting.